ygunayer/ygcom2/source/_posts/browser-based-card-game-using-akka.md

 > **Disclaimer:** I have no prior experience in making games professionally, so the workflow depicted here is purely based on my own experience and imagination.

-### Fundamentals
-Let's begin by laying out some fundamental rules.
-Not only these will help us set the foundation that our game will be built upon, it will also help us come up with principles that will add value to our game.

-> **Note**: This sections contains subjective (and maybe unrealistic, at least for the real-world gaming industry) thoughts about gaming overall (e.g. what makes a game *good* or *valuable*), and although they're referred to in further sections, feel free to skip ahead to the next section if you're not interested in these stuff.

-Perhaps the first thing to acknowledge is that we're making our game to be *played*.
-Since we're making a highly popular tile game, we already have the basic incentives for people to play our game (assuming that they already know about our game), so what we actually need to focus on is the *replay value*.

-Replay value can be defined as the degree at which a game can instill the desire to be played repeatedly.
-The latest trend in achieving high replay value is implementing new features over and over, but this can only work for large companies.
-As part-time pet project people we simply don't have enough resources to come up with new features.
-Instead, we'll hold on to intrinsic values as strongly as possible, and hope that they alone keep bringing people back.

-Intrinsic values are basically the stuff that make a game *good*.
-These include good artwork, good sound quality, good music, a well-written story, smooth and fair gameplay, a responsive UI, a proper sense of fulfillment, a feeling of accomplishment, worthwhile rewards, and proper punishment for bad/toxic behavior.
-Each of these values are so powerful that they can compensate each other greatly, so much so that even games that lack severely in one aspect can be played over and over, years after its initial release (e.g. Vampire: The Masquerade - Bloodlines with its infamous game-breaking bugs, Deus Ex with its laughably bad voice acting at times)

-So instead of constantly blurting out features, we'll come up with a game that's valuable at its core.
-A game with the following core values:
-- Rich and responsive UI
-- Good UX
-- Smooth gameplay (this includes network stability, server availability, UI performance)
-- Fair matchmaking
-- Proper sense of accomplishment (this includes track records)
-- Proper punishment for toxic behavior
-- Proper compensations for complications not caused by players (e.g. leavers, outages, loss of track records)
-- Tolerance for unintentional connection losses
-- (Just in case) Enough room to add payable features that don't give players advantages in gameplay but may serve as eye candy (i.e. no pay-to-win features ever)

 ### User Stories
 To help us plan our game we'll rely on the agile development concept of writing user stories.
 It's usually done by constructing sentences in the form of *"As &lt;an actor&gt;, I want &lt;some goal&gt; so that &lt;some reason&gt;"* which implicitly defines the types of actors (or user roles), the actions they'd like to perform, and the results they expect from those actions.